yeoman/bower-requirejs/readme.md

 When the `bower` task is run it merges the paths of installed Bower components into the `paths` property of your RequireJS config.

+You trigger this task from another task in your Gruntfile or through the CLI: `grunt bower`

 ### rjsConfig